-Typeface Meaning Example Filename or Command Names of commands, files, and directories; onscreen computer output.
+Typeface Meaning Example Emphasis Titles or emphasized or new words or terms See the AlterPath KVM/net Quick Start Filename or Command Names of commands, files, and directories; onscreen computer output.
 Edit the pslave.conf file.
 User type What you type in an example, compared to what the computer displays [kvm #] ifconfig eth0